Sustainability & Compassion

 Those Seen Dancing x One Tree Planted

-With every item purchased, one tree will be planted to help offset the carbon footprint produced from making and shipping your order.
+With every item purchased, one tree will be planted to help offset the carbon footprint from producing your order.
 Each month we select a different region of the world to plant your trees.
 Thank you for helping us take care of our planet!

 Tree Planting Calendar: